-Gareth Bale, Adam Lallana, Luke Shaw and Dejan Lovren all currently play for clubs competing in this season’s Champions League quarter-finals, while the likes of Theo Walcott, Nathaniel Clyne, Calum Chambers, Morgan Schneiderlin and Rickie Lambert also initially left Southampton to play in Europe’s elite competition.
+Gareth Bale, Adam Lallana, Luke Shaw and Dejan Lovren all play for clubs to have won either the Champions or Europa League in recent seasons.
+Elsewhere, the likes of Theo Walcott, Calum Chambers, Morgan Schneiderlin and Rickie Lambert also initially left Southampton to play in Europe’s elite competition.

 Most of these departures have occurred in the years since Southampton made a triumphant return to the Premier League for the 2012/13 campaign.
 But regardless of who has left the Saints in that time, they have always somehow managed to replace their old stars with new ones.